Series 6 — Episode 18

 Two trench-coated detectives investigate a murder scene, Earle (Anthony Bate) taking the lead and indicating the evidence to Gardiner (Kenneth Cope).
 Earle describes the assailant and victim then hurriedly dims the lights when they hear someone approaching.
-A man (Reginald Jessup) enters the apartment and identifies himself to Earle as Reginald Herbert Dawson.
-He's startled to learn a murder has been committed in his apartment; when he asks whose, Earle replies, "Yours". and shoots him with the revolver, already bagged as evidence.
+Reginald Dawson (Reginald Jessup) enters the apartment and identifies himself to Earle.
+He’s startled to learn a murder has been committed in his apartment.
+When he asks whose, Earle replies, “Yours”, then shoots him with the revolver, already bagged as evidence.
 Dawson falls neatly into the chalked outline on the floor.

 Steed returns to Tara’s, buoyed by a garage confirming they’d serviced a Rolls at the time but is crestfallen when Tara tells him Dawson once worked for Burgess.
 Doyle calls and summons him to the scene of Scott’s murder - Flanders is the prime suspect and Steed was once close to Flanders’ sister.
 Steed pays a visit and is surprised to once more hear of breakdown and recuse by a tow truck.
 He departs after carelessly enquiring further, meeting the sister, Janice (Tracy Reed) in the driveway.
 They exchange pleasantries and he departs, watched by Earle and Gardiner, who realise Steed’s appearances are not coincidence.
 Earle enters the house and explains the setup to Flanders, they hand over the crucial evidence of his borrowed hunting rifle in exchange for the Valdesco painting he’d just acquired.
 Flanders imperiously sneers at him and rings the garage, summoning Stanley to the house.
 Stanley arrives and reveals himself to be in the pay of Earle and they depart with the painting.
 Earle revisits Burgess, wanting another Horsborough painting but is thrown out.
 Burgess rings Steed, wanting to make a confession about Dawson’s murder but Doyle gets there first and arrests him.
 Earle decides Steed will be next - they’ll kill Tara to frame him, but first to take another picture from Flanders.